 The need for speed is the result of how signal-to-noise-ratio (SNR) is measured.
-Compared to daylight targets, DSO’s are extremely dim.
+Compared to daylight targets, deep-sky objects are extremely dim.
 The more photons we capture in our pixels during our available time under the stars, the better our picture will look.
 We measure the number of photons captured in terms of SNR.
 More photons counted in the pixel equals more SNR.
 More SNR makes for a smoother picture.
 Optical speed refers to how fast the photons are flowing through the system and getting into our camera’s pixels.
 The faster the better.

 While fast optics can increase “signal,” to reduce noise involves other considerations.
 Reducing noise can best be accomplished by photographing under dark skies without light pollution, or by using special narrowband filters.